jmacdonald/amp/documentation/pages/configuration.md

       - "application::switch_to_jump_mode"
 ```

+!!! tip
+    It may not be readily apparent, but chaining commands like this is powerful.
+A significant portion of Amp's functionality is
+    built by composing multiple commands into larger, more complex ones.

 ## Format/Language Support

 Most popular formats/languages have syntax highlighting and symbol support out of the box.
 If you're editing a file that doesn't, you can extend the built-in set with a custom syntax definition.
 Amp uses Sublime Text's [`.sublime-syntax`](https://www.sublimetext.com/docs/3/syntax.html) files, which can be placed in Amp's `syntaxes` configuration subdirectory.